17 Courtyards Around Perth Just Begging For A Few Wines With Friends

 St Brigid

-A stylish new bar from the team behind Mrs Brown, Mechanics and Propeller, St Brigid is already a favourite for locals.
-It’s got all the winning elements from their previous ventures, including a sunny and chic courtyard designed by Finespun Architects – but most importantly, a warm and welcoming vibe.
+A stylish bar from the team behind Mrs Brown, Mechanics and Propeller, St Brigid has all the winning elements from their previous ventures, including a sunny and chic courtyard designed by Finespun Architects – but most importantly, a warm and welcoming vibe.
+Add in that elite snack game?
+It’s no wonder the locals are such fans!

 257 Scarborough Beach Road, Doubleview